sirosen/globus-sdk-python/docs/user_guide/getting_started/minimal_script.rst

 The final example includes an explicit login step, so you can control when that login flow happens!
-It also uses the context manager style.
+Like the previous example, it uses the context manager style to ensure proper cleanup.

 *These examples are complete.
 They should run without errors "as is".*